Earlier this month, Rishi Sunak announced his budget for 2021, including apprenticeship budget updates.

 Increased Minimum Wage

-As well as the announcements in the 2021 Budget, the government also announced they would be increasing the National Minimum Wage from April 2021.
+As well as the announcements in the 2021 apprenticeship budget, the government also announced they would be increasing the National Minimum Wage from April 2021.
 This increase will affect all age groups, including the apprenticeship wage.

 The apprenticeship minimum wage was previously set at £4.15 per hour and will increase to £4.30 per hour.